What is Biomass Energy? Is it an ideal renewable energy source alternative? Learn this and more in this comprehensive guide.

-Though there is a debate on the biomass energy carbon emission, it is a carbon-neutral energy source.
-It is a fact that biomass releases a large amount of carbon dioxide in the air during combustion.
+Though there is a debate on biomass energy carbon emission, it is a carbon-neutral energy source.
+It is a fact that biomass releases a large amount of carbon dioxide into the air during combustion.
 However, they play a central role in the carbon cycle.

 Organic material from plants reduced carbon in the atmosphere in their lifecycle.
 So, unlike fossil fuel, organic material does not add extra carbon to the air.
 Rather, they release the amount of carbon dioxide absorbed while alive.

 This means that they maintain a balanced equation of carbon dioxide in the atmosphere, which has no hurtful effects.

 - High Reliability

 Reliability is another benefit of biomass energy.
 Unlike other renewable energy sources, you can use biomass to generate energy any day, anytime.
 You do not get a power blackout when there is no sunlight like in solar energy.